 We all know using beautiful blog images is key to pulling in your audience, encouraging them to share your content, and simply making things pretty.
 But if those images are not properly resized, they can be detrimental to your site’s overall health.
 If you’ve ever come close to maxing out the memory on your phone, or your computer is loaded down with large files or photos, you know how slow those devices can become, or how apps or programs will begin to struggle with even basic functions.
 Your website is the same way – if you overload it with large files, the database that houses your site will begin to load much more slowly and have even some of the most basic site functions break down or struggle.
 Because you want your site to always operate at its best, it is very important to only upload already resized and optimized images.
 Whoever is responsible for maintaining your site will thank you.

 If you’re not sure how to resize the images, here’s a great tutorial with steps for a couple different photo editing softwares.
 The end goal is to upload your image to your site already at the size you will use it.
-In other words, if you need a 350 pixels wide image for your site’s sidebar, then resize the image to 350 pixels wide before uploading it, so WordPress doesn’t have to do the work of adjusting it down to the viewable size.
+In other words, if you need a 500 pixels wide image for your blog post, then resize the image to 500 pixels wide before uploading it, so WordPress doesn’t have to do the work of adjusting it down to the viewable size.

 Bonus Tip: When you resize and save the edited image, title it something relevant to your post, page, or website.
+Also, add those important keywords to the image title and alt text in your media library!
 This helps give even your images a little SEO boost!

 - Alignment: This allows you to choose if your image is left or right aligned, centered, or “None” (which means it won’t allow your text to wrap around it in either direction and won’t be centered either).